justinakoh/triage-guide/Microsoft-alerts.md

-# SOC Alert Cheat Sheet
+# SOC Alert Cheat Sheet - Microsoft
 ## Don't know where to start?
 **Find all tables where a string exists**